Foster Trophy

-The Foster Trophy was the trophy given to the winning team of the championship game of the Arena Football League (AFL), the ArenaBowl.
+The Foster Trophy was the official trophy given to the winning team of the championship game of the Arena Football League (AFL), the ArenaBowl.
 It was first awarded in 1992 and continued to be awarded until the league's folding in 2019.
 The name was used for two different trophies: one from 1992 to 2003, and from 2004 onwards (see below).
 It was named after Jim Foster, the inventor of the sport of arena football and the principal founder of the AFL, also serving as the sport's first commissioner.

 History

 The bas-relief football players on the trophy were originally sculpted in Azbro Wax by Massachusetts sculptor James Linehan for the company New England Pewter.
 In 2004, the design was modified by Zweigle Advertising, Inc. of St. Louis Park, Minnesota.

 When the San Jose SaberCats won ArenaBowl XVIII, the franchise ceased operations just months later.
 After disbanding, the franchise kept the Foster Trophy, not returning the property to the league.
 Thus, the AFL began handing out a new and smaller version of the trophy.